Department of Chemistry

 Each student will select a faculty adviser for spring independent work by the start of the spring semester.
 The student will meet regularly with the faculty adviser during the semester.
 At the end of the term, the student will submit a research proposal for the senior thesis.
 The student will summarize any preliminary experimental results.
 A student's final term grade is determined by the departmental representative in conjunction with the faculty adviser's evaluation.

-Senior Independent Work.
 At the end of the junior year, each student selects a thesis adviser (who may or may not be the same as the adviser during the junior year).
 The adviser and the student will agree on a topic on which the student will undertake independent original research throughout both terms of the senior year.
 This project will consist largely of original research involving wet laboratory work and/or chemical theory.
 On or before the University deadline, a written thesis based on this research work must be submitted to the department.
-The thesis will be evaluated and ranked by a committee of eight professors, two each from the following four areas of study: inorganic chemistry, organic chemistry, physical chemistry, and biochemistry.
+The thesis will be evaluated and ranked by a committee of professors, two each from the following areas of study, as appropriate: inorganic chemistry, organic chemistry, physical chemistry, materials science, and biochemistry.

 Grading note: The grades for the junior and senior independent work will comply with the University's grading guidelines.